Updated August 20, 2018

 - Austria, June 19, 2018, a couple was attacked in their home, tied up and forced to transfer $250,000 in Bitcoin to robbers, who posed as mailmen to enter the house.

 Its important to know and be able to recognize red flags when they occur, as well as to mitigate risks of harm.
-The true story of the new employee, above, who befriended another person for the express purpose of obtaining the address of an executive of a digital currency exchange, is a red flag in the world of corporate security but there are others, including;
+Common red flags include:

 - Being followed home or to hotels;